CapstoneProject17/CitySimulator2017/Client/CitySimulator_Client/README.md

-## Capstone17Prototype
+## Capstone17
-Created by 2017-09-18
+Created by 2017-10-03
-Last Updated by 2017-10-02

-Client side prototype
+Client side Unity Project

-City Simulator prototype project
+City Simulator Client side
-To contribute, fork this repo please
+- To contribute, fork this repo please

 How to play simulator prototype.